CloudComputing-WS23/cloud-computing-WS23/DOCUMENTATION.md

 ## Orderflow in action
 1) make sure all backing services (containers) and applications are running -> navigate to `bookshop-deployment/docker`:
 ```
-docker-compose up
+docker-compose up -d bookshop-postgres bookshop-rabbitmq bookshop-redis
 ```
-Alternatively, we can only start some containers to test step by step.
-For example:
+and then start the applications `/gradlew bootRun` or from Docker Compose after building the images first and running them:
 ```
+./gradlew bootBuildImage
-docker-compose up -d bookshop-postgres bookshop-rabbitmq
+docker-compose up -d edge-service dispatch-service catalog-service order-service
 ```
-and then start the app dispatch service, catalog service and order service `/gradlew bootRun` or from Docker Compose after building the images first and running them.

 2) open up a browser and navigate to ` http://localhost:15672` to access the RabbitMQ management console after logging in with the credentials.
-Then add a new book in the catalog:
+Then send a request to catalog service and add a new book in the catalog:
 ```
+curl http:9001/books
 curl -X POST http://localhost:9001/books \
     -H "Content-Type: application/json" \
     -d '{"author": "Thomas Vitale", "title": "New Cloud Native Spring in Action", "isbn": "1234567897", "price": 9.90}'